ryan95f/yamlator/docs/schema_components.md

 ### Ruleset Type

-Rulesets can be referenced as a type to validate complicated YAML structures.
+Rulesets can be referenced as a type to validate complex YAML structures.
 For example, if the following YAML data existed:

 ```yaml
 project: